Phosphorism

 Holding values that way transforms what a choice is.
 Within Valorism, the traditionally separate domains of moral and aesthetic judgment converge.
 A hard moral decision made with integrity — choosing principle over convenience, survival, or conformity — does not merely satisfy an ethical criterion; it creates coherence and elegance in a life’s narrative, and it strikes us as beautiful for exactly that reason: it displays coherence of character and authenticity of self-expression.
 The traffic runs both ways.
 Because the Valorist prizes authenticity above all, aesthetic choices — style, art, symbolic self-presentation — carry moral weight: they express and communicate the chooser’s core commitments.
 An authentic moral act is inherently an aesthetic achievement; a genuinely beautiful aesthetic choice is inherently a moral expression.
 Life becomes a single moral-aesthetic project: to live authentically and courageously is to live beautifully, and existence itself becomes a work of art whose medium is choice.

 Here is the uncomfortable part.
 Vitalism and Valorism are both internally coherent and both reflectively stable — each, judged by its own criteria, is superior to the other.
 The Valorist looks at unexamined persistence and sees a meaningless one; the Vitalist looks at authenticity purchased with extinction and sees self-defeat.
 There is no context-independent vantage point from which to break the tie, because truth claims, including claims about which value system is better, hold only relative to interpretive conditions — and each system supplies its own.
-What can be said neutrally is who wins the propagation game: Vitalism, by definition.
-It is aligned with the very selection pressures that decide what persists.
-Valorism is evolutionarily precarious — its adherents accept, on principle, potential extinction over compromise — which is why it has always been a reflective minority stance, and why its nobility and its vulnerability are the same property.
-(Whether a chosen value system can afford to ignore the persistence scoreboard entirely is a question I return to in the viability criterion.)
+What can be said conditionally is that Vitalism prioritizes traits likely to support its own continuation under many environments.
+Valorism can be more precarious because its adherents accept, on principle, potential extinction over compromise.
+Neither outcome follows by definition without a unit, environment, transmission mechanism, and horizon.
+(How chosen values should respond to those persistence facts is the question I return to in the viability criterion.)

 The Synthesis